New Bullards Bar Dam: Operations

 The dam furnishes water via a penstock through a mountain to the New Colgate Powerhouse, which is located 5.2 mi downstream.
-The added distance increases the hydraulic head, i.e., elevation change.
+The added distance increases the hydraulic head.
 Its two Pelton wheels have a combined capacity of 340 megawatts and are the largest of their kind in the world.
-At maximum generation, the powerhouse utilizes a flow of 3430 cuft/s, and is an important source of peaking power for the region.
+At maximum generation, the powerhouse uses a flow of 3430 cuft/s, and is an important source of peaking power for the region.
 The small Fish Release powerhouse was constructed in 1986 at the base of the dam.
 It has a capacity of 150 kilowatts and generates power from water releases for fish on the Yuba River.
 Total annual generation at New Colgate Powerhouse is about 1,314,000 megawatt hours (MWh), while the Fish Release powerhouse produces 1,300 MWh.

-The aforementioned 14-foot (4.3 m)-diameter penstock drains water from the New Bullards Bar Reservoir several miles through a mountain and down a large hill to deliver water to the New Colgate Powerhouse.
-In 2006 a 168-inch (4.3 m) butterfly valve was designed and manufactured in Europe for installation in the penstock at the top of the hill to protect the powerhouse from flooding in the event that an earthquake or other event caused the penstock to rupture.
+The aforementioned 14 ft penstock drains water from the New Bullards Bar Reservoir several miles through a mountain and down a large hill to deliver water to the New Colgate Powerhouse.
+In 2006, a 168 in butterfly valve was designed and manufactured in Europe for installation in the penstock at the top of the hill to protect the powerhouse from flooding in the event that an earthquake or other event caused the penstock to rupture.
 This valve uses a design similar to that of the dam's base release works.

+On February 13, 2026, the New Colgate Powerhouse penstock ruptured.
+The steel pipe, which runs a half mile between Bullards Bar Reservoir and the powerhouse, failed during testing, releasing an estimated 400 acre-feet of water down the canyon hillside.
+Downstream, river flows on the lower Yuba fell from 1,400 cubic feet per second to 560 cubic feet per second within about two hours as the second powerhouse on the river was also forced offline.
+Repair cost projections are ranging as high as one billion dollars, and the powerhouse was expected to remain offline for potentially several years.
+This loss reduced the regional grid's ability to meet peak electricity demand.
+Agricultural irrigators in Yuba County also face reduced water delivery flexibility during the repair period.